 The call chain

-On mount: nothing.
-The form is purely client-side until submit.
+On mount: nothing — the form is client-side until submit.
 On submit (one call per date entry):

 {